 Little did I know I’d be putting in yet another century ride.

-It’s a great route, about 48 miles with 2100 ft of climbing, topping out at an elevation of 3,200 ft.
+It’s a great route, about 48 miles with 2100 feet of climbing, topping out at an elevation of 3,200 ft.
 I often do this route when going out Carefree way, both solo and with the Bicycle Ranch group.
-Sometimes the group rides in nice steady pacelines, and you can get in a complete workout: steady tempo paceline riding, long climbing up to the towers, and fast downhill paceline riding back to the store.
-The roads are fairly open, and you can ride for miles without stopping — although it’s not near as good as it was 20 years ago, when this route really was wide open.
+Sometimes the group rides in nice steady pace lines, and you can get in a complete workout: steady tempo pace line riding, a long climb up to the towers, and fast downhill pace line riding back to the store.
+The roads are fairly open, and you can ride for miles without stopping — although it’s not near as open as it was 20 years ago, when this route really was wide open.
 That’s progress, I guess.
 Sigh.

 I fully expected to be caught before reaching the halfway point at the Shell station, but I arrived there 5-10 minutes before the “A” group.
 I took off with some of the “A” riders up the climb, but was soon dropped.
 Even on a good day, I couldn’t stay with them anyway.

 I was joking, mostly.
-At the time, I had put in 60 miles, (it’s about 12 miles to the store from my house), and people that know me know that if I reach the 60 mile mark, it’s often the case I’ll just put in a “little extra” 40 miles, and make it a 100.
-I had no plans of doing a 100, but on the way home, after stopping at the Bicycle Ranch store for a “free” bagel, (they do this for the group riders every Saturday), I kept thinking, why not a 100?
+At the time, I had put in 60 miles, (it’s about 12 miles to the store from my house), and people that know me know that if I reach the 60 mile mark, it’s often the case I’ll just put in the “few extra” 40 miles, and make it a 100.
+Today I had no plans of doing a 100, but on the way home, after stopping at the Bicycle Ranch store for a free bagel, (they do this for the group riders every Saturday), I kept thinking, why not a 100?
 So I turned east instead of west at one fateful junction, and headed up the Via Linda route.
-On the way home, I made a couple of loops thru Golf Dr, a popular route of the local cyclists, and wouldn’t you know, I “just happened” to have covered 100.6 miles by the time I arrived at home.
+On the way home, I made a couple of loops thru Golf Drive, a popular route of the local cyclists through Paradise Valley, and wouldn’t you know, I “just happened” to cover 100.6 miles by the time I arrived at home.

-It turned into an amazing day, for all during the ride, my legs never felt tired, and I had plenty of energy at the end.
+It turned into an amazing day.
+All during the ride, my legs never felt tired, and I had plenty of energy at the end.
 It’s something about riding in the heat.
 (By the end of the ride, just before noon, it was 102 degrees; on its way to 112 for the day.)
-In the heat my legs seem to suffer no aches and pains, and I can ride and ride and ride without feeling the effort.
+In the heat my legs seem to suffer no aches and pains, and I can ride and ride without feeling the effort.

 I never get over the fact that the human body can put in so many miles and have it feel like a walk in the park.
 It simply amazes me.

 It amazes me even more that all I had to eat during the ride was a banana, a Payday bar, a half a bagel, a few sips of gel from my gel bottle, two bottles of energy drink (Hammer’s Heed), and probably four bottles of plain water.
 (You do have to hydrate in Phoenix in the summer, ya know!)
 Not exactly what most would prescribe as the proper nutrition for a century ride in the heat.
-(Okay, I confess, I did have a large glass of Power Bar’s recovery drink afterwards, and then went out for lunch at Red Lobster.)
+(Okay, I confess, I did have a large glass of Power Bar’s recovery drink afterwards, and then went out for a big seafood lunch later.)

 All in all, it was good Saturday ramble.
-And by the way, the new wheels (Velocity rims, bladed spokes, DT swiss hubs) were great.
+And by the way, the new wheels (Velocity Aero Head rims, bladed spokes, DT Swiss hubs) were great.
 They made bike comfortable, and seemed to smooth out my pedal strokes.
-More on that later.